Un gallo con muchos huevos: Casting

 During an interview, in explaining his lead role as Toto, Bruno Bichir has said that he "[felt] totally identified with [the] character."
 When ask what he learned from his role, he added that "The great theme is that together[,] we can realize our dreams and fight for good [...] without hurting others but defending who we are, the most just and unprotected causes."

 The Americanized English-dub, renamed Huevos: Little Rooster's Egg-cellent Adventure, was released two weeks after its original Spanish version, which featured the voices of Zachary Gordon, Amber Montana, Alyson Stoner, Jason Mewes, and Jon Heder.

 Music

 Spanish musician Zacarías M. de la Riva has composed the film's soundtrack, replacing Huevocartoon co-founder Carlos Zepeda.
 The film's orchestra performance was done in Bulgaria.
 "Un gallo is at its core a story about overcoming our fears with humility and hard work and also about the value of friendship, so the music had to reflect those elements," said the composer.
 Zacarías explained about his challenges of music compositions in animated films, saying that "Un gallo was no different", but added that "it was a lot of fun!"

 Soundtrack

-The film's score soundtrack album was released by MovieScore Media digitally on September 5, 2015, with a physical version later being released on October 16 that year.
+The film's soundtrack album was released by MovieScore Media digitally on September 5, 2015, with a physical version later being released on October 16 that year.